 Gandhaka Malahara – An ointment used in eczema and itching skin disorders

-Karpoorasava – used in the treatment of vomiting and diarrhoea.
+Karpoorasava – used in the treatment of vomiting and diarrhea.

-Manasamitra Vatakam – used in Ayurvedic treatment of psychiatric conditions, to improve intelligence, speech problems, etc
+Manasamitra Vatakam – used in Ayurveda treatment of psychiatric conditions, to improve intelligence, speech problems, etc